yingy4/scalafinal/README.md

 # Use Case
 Input:
-1. When you start the program, the command panel will guide you to input a season in format “**_**”, such as “13_14”.
+1. When you start the program, you should run the Main.scala.
+The command line will guide you to input a season between 2008 and 2015 in format “**_**”, such as "08_09", "15_16".

 Output:
 The program will output such results: